jfallmann/diffTF_Fork/docs/chapter2.rst

 PARAMETER ``consensusPeaks``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Summary
   String.
-Default ``""`` (empty).
+Default "" (empty).
 Path to the consensus peak file.

 Details
   If set to the empty string "", the pipeline will generate a consensus peaks out of the peak files from each individual sample.
 For this, you need to provide the following two things:

   - a peak file for each sample in the metadata file in the column ``peaks``, see the section :ref:`section_metadata` for details.
-  - The format of the peak files, as specified in the :ref:`parameter_peakType`
+  - The format of the peak files, as specified in ``peakType`` (:ref:`parameter_peakType`)

-  If a file is provided, it must be a valid BED file with at least 3 columns:
+  If a file is provided, it must be a valid *BED* file with at least 3 columns:

   - tab-separated columns
   - no column names in the first row